Zinc bis(dimethyldithiocarbamate): Chemistry

 Annually, approximately 1.9 million pounds of the active ziram ingredient are used.
 Ziram is often sold in powder or granule form.

 Zinc bis(diethyldithiocarbamate) complexes degrade thermally to give zinc sulfide.

 Structure

 Compounds of the type Zn(S2CNR2)2 are dimeric, i.e. their proper formula is [Zn(S2CNR2)2]2.
-Each Zn center is in a distorted pentacoordinate site, with four Zn-S bonds of 2.3 Å length and one Zn---S interaction >2.8 Å in length.
+Each Zn center is in a distorted pentacoordinate site, with four Zn–S bonds of 2.3 Å length and one Zn–S interaction is over 2.8 Å in length.
 Mono-zinc derivatives are obtained by adding strong ligands (L) such as amines, which give adducts Zn(S2CNR2)2L.

 Ecological effects

 The U.S. Environmental Protection Agency has concluded that ziram poses a low toxicity risk to mammals, a moderate risk to birds, and a high risk to aquatic species.
 After reviewing studies that investigated the effect of ziram on aquatic organisms, the Pesticide Action Network Pesticide Database concluded that its LC50 dose (amount of pesticide that is lethal to 50% of the test organisms within the stated study time) for amphibians places it in the "highly toxic" category.